 Touted for their size and aggressiveness, the hippo is considered one of the most dangerous animals in Africa.
 The hippo is responsible for more human fatalities in Africa than any other large animal.
 It’s estimated that approximately 2,900 people are killed by these mammals annually.
 That being said though, the females are very attentive and loving to their young.
-But oh my gored… just don’t get between them and their calf.
+But oh my gored… just don’t get between them and their calf!
+The IUCN lists the African hippo as Vulnerable.
+This is due to habitat destruction and climate change.

 First the Stats…